approov/quickstart-kmm-ktor/SHAPES-EXAMPLE.md

 Secondly, the `SHAPES_API_KEY` should also be changed to `shapes_api_key_placeholder` by commenting/uncommenting the relevant lines, effectively removing the actual API key out of the code.

 We need to inform Approov that it needs to substitute the placeholder value for the real API key on the `api-key` header.
-This is done seperately for each platform:
+This is done separately for each platform:

 For Android, in the file `androidApp/src/main/java/io/approov/shapes/android/MainActivity.kt` uncomment the line that calls `Approov.addSubstitutionHeader`.